appacademy/SWEO-Part-Time-Resources/2-Module/1-week/3-day/README.md

 Why does OOP use Classes?

-- Classes are a clean way to `Encapsulate` our code.
+- Classes are a clean way to `enclose` our data/behavior.
 (Encapsulation)
 - They provide an API that hides the internal complexity(logic) and manages the data of our `object` (Abstraction)
 - Classes allow us to model real world entities in an organized way